tobihans/win-dotfiles/README.md

 ## Prerequisites

-- Terminal and Powershell from the Microsoft Store.
+- Terminal from the Microsoft Store.
 - Scoop
 - Microsoft Visual Studio for Rust development
 - A Rust installation